qikdauie/boringssl/README.md

 #### Step 3: Run tests

-To execute the white-box and black-box tests that come with BoringSSL, execute `ninja run_tests` from the `build` directory.
-These exclude the OQS key-exchange and digital signature algorithms, which can be tested using `ninja run_basic_oqs_tests` and `ninja run_full_oqs_tests`:
+To execute the white-box and black-box tests that come with BoringSSL as well the tests for OQS key-exchange and digital signature algorithms, execute `ninja run_tests` from the `build` directory.

-- `ninja run_basic_oqs_tests` first tests all key-exchanges with the signature set to `oqs_sigdefault`, and then tests all signatures with the key-exchange algorithm set to `oqs_kemdefault`.
-- `ninja run_full_oqs_tests` tests all possible combinations of OQS key-exchange and signature schemes.

 ### Running